-Businesses with a mix of employee incomes will have a tougher decision.
-These businesses will likely want to consult Vermont Health Connect’s decision tools, such as the Small Employer Estimator, or have a certified Navigator or registered brokers walk through the process of deciding what is best for each of their particular situations.
+Businesses with a mix of incomes will have a tougher decision, as will those businesses whose employees have a wide range of household income beyond what they earn on this job.
+These businesses will likely want to consult Vermont Health Connect’s decision tools, such as the Small Employer Estimator, or have an Assister – either a certified Navigator or registered broker -- walk through the process of deciding what is best for each of their particular situations.

 If I decide to offer health coverage, is there a minimum contribution that I am required to make?

 In Vermont, there is no minimum employer contribution requirement.
 However, in order to receive the federal small business tax credit, the employer must pay at least 50% of an employee’s premium.
 In this case, the employer is billed by the carrier and the employer collects the premium contributions from the employees and pays the insurance carrier in one payment.
 In addition, business owners will want to consider the impact on their employees since an offer of employer sponsored insurance could prevent an employee from receiving the individual premium tax credits that they could otherwise qualify for through Vermont Health Connect.

 Do I have to contribute to my employee’s premium costs?